 If you are viewing this document as an official with the N.C.
 Forestry Service and wish to add information about forest fires in the county to this page, then please CONTACT US.

 To report a fire in your community, please call 911.
-There are currently no alerts at this time.
-This page will be updated as we get new reports.
+This page will be updated below as we get new reports.

 To contact rangers with the N.C.
 Forestry Service: 2721 Highway 101, Beaufort, NC 28516.
 Telephone: 252-728-3793 or by FAX at 252-728-5924.